FabricCore/listener-js/README.md

 #### Missing events

+As taken from [FabricMC event index](https://wiki.fabricmc.net/tutorial:event_index), which may be outdated.

 | Event                                | Reason                          |
 | ------------------------------------ | ------------------------------- |
 | ClientPickBlockApplyCallback         | Could not find on Fabric GitHub |